IvaTsu/first-good-dev-reference/README.md

-# FIRST - GOOD - JAVASCRIPT - REFERENCE
+# FIRST - GOOD - DEV - REFERENCE

 > The aim of this repo: to create, collect and maintain different Tutorials, Practices, Solutions that can simplify and make development smooth.